Third round of PPP lending tops $35 billion as SBA irons out glitches

 Lenders note that although there are some new obstacles with the third round of PPP funding, the SBA is steadily improving its processes.
 It phased out a much-maligned system called E-Tran that repeatedly crashed last year, one lender said.

-Sam Sidhu, vice chairman and chief operating officer at Pennsylvania-based Customer’s Bank, said his bank received well over 50,000 applications for the third round of PPP funding.
+Sam Sidhu, vice chairman and chief operating officer at Pennsylvania-based Customers Bank, said his bank received well over 50,000 applications for the third round of PPP funding.
 The beefed-up approval process meant that his bank could only start funding loans Friday after it officially launched Tuesday.

 At one point last week, Sidhu said, the SBA was rejecting about 30 percent of its applicants.
 Some applicants are being filtered out by “do not fund” lists that were put in place to spot fraud.
 But others appeared to be improperly rejected based on technical aspects of how a loan application is submitted.